PolymathicAI/the_well/datasets/post_neutron_star_merger/README.md

 - `variables` list of names of primitive state vector.

 ## What is interesting and challenging about the data:
-**What phenomena of physical interest are catpured in the data:** The 2017 detection of the in-spiral and merger of two neutron stars was a landmark discovery in astrophysics.
+**What phenomena of physical interest are captured in the data:** The 2017 detection of the in-spiral and merger of two neutron stars was a landmark discovery in astrophysics.
 Through a wealth of multi-messenger data, we now know that the merger of these ultracompact stellar remnants is a central engine of short gamma ray